arnoudbuzing/mcp-server-node/README.md

 4. Get a Wolfram Alpha API key from https://developer.wolframalpha.com/access

-4. Configure the MSP client (e.g. VS Code or Claude), see `mcp.json` for an example configuration.
-You will need to set the path to the `server.js` file and set the Wolfram Alpha API key.
+4. Configure your MSP client (e.g. VS Code or Claude) by providing the MSP server configuration.
+See `config.json` for an example configuration that works with this server.
+You will need to set the path to the `server.js` file and also set the Wolfram Alpha API key.